 1. Web Scraping (with Instructions)

 Web scraping is a popular application of RPA.
 So, we have included it in our RPA projects.
 From e-commerce stores to stock traders, companies of various industries use web scraping to get necessary data.
+It is also one of the most popular among the uipath projects.

 However, performing web scraping manually can be highly expensive.
 That’s why companies automate this process.
 In this project, we’ll scrap GitHub repositories to find the most prevalent technologies in the current industry, and automate it through UiPath.